PaperCut integrates with CUPS by hooking itself into the print workflow. By prefixing the

 Also the CUPS

-error_log can something contain messages that are useful.
+error_log can sometimes contain messages that are useful.

 keywords: cups, linux, error, stop,